SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/01-Associative-Arrays.md

 [slide]
 # Map Implementations

-The Java Collections API contains several Map **implementations**, which allow a Map's contents to be viewed as a set of keys, collection of values, or set of key-value mappings.
+The Java Collections API contains several Map **implementations**, which allow a Map's contents to be viewed as:

+- a set of keys

+- collection of values

+- set of key-value mappings

 The commonly used **Map implementations** are `HashMap`, `LinkedHashMap` and `TreeMap`.